MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMContentValidation.md

 ```

 ### -TaskSequenceId

-Specifies an array of IDs of task sequences.
+Specify an array of task sequence IDs to validate referenced content.
+For example, `"XYZ00021"`.

 ```yaml
 Type: String[]